exp111/AimTux/README.md

-## What is Antario?
+## What is pAste?

-Antario is a fork of Aimtux with more features added.
+pAste is a fork of Aimtux/Antario with more features added.
 Aimtux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

+I will add my own features here and maybe add stuff from other forks as Antario was discontinued.
+If you find a bug or want to add something just make a pull request.

 ## Compiling